 | || * IMPORTANT UPDATE * |

-- The next scheduled meetings of the Nassau County Civil Service Commission will be held on Friday, January 4, 2019 and Thursday, January 17, 2019.
-All meetings will take place at 10:00 a.m.
+- The next scheduled meeting of the Nassau County Civil Service Commission will be held on Thursday, June 6, 2019 at 10:00 a.m.

 SCORE NOTICES FOR POLICE OFFICER EXAM NO. 2018PO HAVE BEEN EMAILED.
 IF YOU DID NOT RECEIVE A SCORE NOTICE OR YOU HAVE ANY QUESTIONS, PLEASE EMAIL PoliceOfficer2018@nassaucountyny.gov.

 PUBLIC WEBSITE NOTICE REGARDING ONLINE EXAMINATION APPLICATION PROCESS

 The Nassau County Civil Service Commission utilizes an ONLINE EXAMINATION APPLICATION PROCESS on this website for both open competitive and promotional examinations.
 The advantages of filing electronically include the storage of submitted applications in a candidate’s personal user account, and the acceptance of application processing fee payments by credit/debit card.